jaredmcgrath/LikeCompiler/Documentation.md

 The compiler was made, `*.def` outputs were copied as needed, and test programs were created and run to ensure existing language features work properly.

+## Initial Values

+The following changes were made in the _Block_ rule of `coder.ssl`.

+A case alternative was added to handle _tInitialValue_.
+When this is encountered, we call the _OperandPushExpression_ rule to encode the expression of the initial value, then expect _tInitEnd_ followed by _tLiteralAddress_.
+This is the address of the variable we will store the expression in.
+This is pushed onto the operand stack.
+The top two operands are swapped (so that expression is on top, followed by variable), then the appropriate length and _OperandAssignXPopPop_ rule is called depending on the type of the T-code store instruction (e.g. _tStoreInteger_, _tStoreBoolean_).